X-School-NLP/CodeTest/readme.md

-# Klear-CodeTest: Scalable Test Case Generation for Code RL
+# Klear-CodeTest: Klear-CodeTest: Scalable Test Case Generation and Stable Sandbox System for Code Reinforcement Learning

 Welcome to **Klear-CodeTest**, the official repository for our scalable and reliable test case generation framework tailored for **code reinforcement learning (RL)**.
 This project provides: